cryingcoralclouds/Distributed-Systems-Chord-DNS/chord/README.md

 For now, it contains local tests and no Docker tests yet.
 Tested with only 2 nodes.
 - `testPing` tests if:
     - Each node's HTTP server is running.
-    - Each node responds the ping req with an HTTP 200 status to indicate that it's alive.
+    - Each node responds to the ping request with an HTTP 200 status to indicate that it's alive.
 - `testNodeJoining` tests if:
     - node2 can join the ring through node1, which acts as an introducer.
     - node2 successfully establishes successor and predecessor.